French Frigate Shoals: 21st century

-At least five other vessels are recorded to have wrecked on the French Frigate Shoals between 1859 to 1917.
+At least five other vessels are recorded to have wrecked on the French Frigate Shoals between 1859 and 1917.

-In December 2012, 5 people were evacuated from the FFS in advance of a severe storm.
-They departed by boat from Tern island and travelled back to Honolulu.
+In December 2012, five people were evacuated from the FFS in advance of a severe storm.
+They departed by boat from Tern Island and travelled back to Honolulu.
 The storm caused damage to some of the facilities on the island including the barracks.

-The US Fish & Wildlife service closed its field station on Tern island at the end of 2012.
+The US Fish & Wildlife Service closed its field station on Tern Island at the end of 2012.
+Since then, the island has only been visited periodically.

-In 2016, a National Oceanic and Atmospheric Administration ship conducted a 33 day survey expedition of the French Frigate Shoals, including reporting on the condition of the reefs.
+In 2016, a National Oceanic and Atmospheric Administration ship conducted a 33-day survey expedition of the French Frigate Shoals, including reporting on the condition of the reefs.

 In October 2018, Hurricane Walaka eroded away most of East Island, the second largest island of the French Frigate Shoals.
 About 11 acres of East Island were eliminated, which was thought to be caused by the large storm surge that Walaka caused in the area.
 The hurricane damaged many of the shoal's islands, and underwater many coral reefs were stripped of sea life.
+Following the destruction of East Island, researchers have been forced to make camp at the smaller Tern Island when conducting field work in the French Frigate Shoals.

 In 2020, the Papahanaumokuakea Marine Debris Project, working in conjunction with government agencies, removed tens of thousands of pounds of debris from the region.

+In the 2020s, concerns about the decaying seawall on Tern Island trapping turtles and seals were brought to light.
+The double steel wall on the island has not been maintained; as a result, holes have rusted out.

+In 2023 the NOAA visited the island for a research expedition along with other islands of the chain.
+The researchers camped on Tern Island and took trips to East Island where many turtle breeding grounds were located.